cutehamster290-tech/InstaPlugins/README.md

 Remember: My plugin is open-source, so it means you can save/delete the data how you want, so you can even create root.Hello etc.

 # Gui Managing
-you can see when you open the Script that there is a Do-End with inside some code, it is managing the open-close frame visibility, but before it, there is a new function: root:CreateGui() which deletes all copies of that gui in CoreGui and asks for a gui and creates a copy of that gui in the Coregui; You can also see that we aren't using a normal root:Get() but a special type of it, where it asks for a new type: Children, Children is a type where you insert a Parent and the Children you want to search for, and root:Get() will return the Children found in that Parent.
+you can see when you open the Script that there is a Do-End with inside some code, it is managing the open-close frame visibility, but before it, there is a new function: root:CreateGui() which deletes all copies of that gui in CoreGui and creates a copy of that gui in the Coregui; You can also see that we aren't using a normal root:Get() but a special type of it: Children, Children is a type where you insert a Parent and the Children you want to search for, and root:Get() will return the Children found in that Parent.

 # Special Commands
 As i already said before, you will Unlock some Shortcuts when you Install the Plugin, here is what they do: